SESYNC-ci/ci-spring2016/Lessons/basicR.md

     ## 23      23          Rodent Exclosure
     ## 24      24          Rodent Exclosure

-Type a comma after the file name and then press **tab** to view other arguments that this function takes.
-Hovering over each item in the list will show a description of that argument from the help documentation about that function.
 Note that if you are using standalone RStudio on your computer (e.g. if you do not have internet access), you will probably need to change these file paths.

 > Use the assignment operator "&lt;-" to store that data in memory and work with it